hschwartz/blog/_posts/2021-04-15-Empirical-Evaluation.markdown

 The table above presents a summary of systematic experiments, recommmending the number of dimensions required for given number of samples in each task domain to achieve the best performance.

 ### What are Human-Level NLP tasks?
 Human-level NLP tasks, rooted in computational social science, focus on making predictions about people from their language use patterns.
 Examples of these tasks include demographic prediction, personality trait prediction and mental health related tasks.
-These tasks aim to udnerstand the language not just merely based on the words and what they mean, but the context (history) in which they occur and the person behind it.
+These tasks aim to understand the language not just merely based on the words and what they mean, but the context (history) in which they occur and the person behind it.

 ### What are the challenges and limitations of using transformers in these tasks?
 Transformers are pre-trained at document level and are hence only readily usable for document- and word-level tasks.
-We also find that fine-tuning transformers (without making significant architectural changes) for these tasks doesn't improve its performance.
+We find that fine-tuning transformers (without making significant architectural changes) for these tasks doesn't improve its performance.
 In low sample setting, such as human-level tasks, these models contain more dimensions than necessary.

 ### Why are these tasks important?
-These tasks present a challenge in modeling, as the samples from a person are composed of incoherent subject matters (posts) with a few high signal messages amidst the noise.
+These tasks present a challenge in modeling, as the samples from a person are composed of less coherent subject matters (posts) with limited high signal messages amidst the noise.
 Some of the human-level tasks are unique in not having a single ground truth but a set of accepted outcomes - making it challenging to interpret metrics like accuracy.

 Hence these tasks provide an alternative evaluation of the semantics captured by the standard LMs, i.e., understanding the person behind the text rather than assuming a single view of what the text expresses.
 This also suggests that the many dimensions of transformers containing syntax and semantics of text may be less useful.
 It is also important to note that fewer features are easier to generalize the model.

 ### Which transformer model is suited for these tasks?